 Your job will be to find a program that offers attractive terms and also is in line with your audience (you’re not likely to earn on promoting a tool your audience doesn’t need – a little more on that later).

-With NapoleonCat, it’s 20% of every payment a customer who signed up via your affiliate link makes during their first 12 months with the platform.
+For example, it can be 20% of every payment a customer who signed up via your affiliate link makes during their first 12 months with the platform.
 And the people who will benefit from the tool are business owners, marketers, or agencies who need help with managing their social media marketing channels.
 Know some?
 Great.

 How does that work exactly?

 When you sign up for the Affiliate Program, you get your own referral link.
-This is what literally makes you the money from affiliate programs
+This is what literally makes you the money from affiliate programs.

 And that’s the process, in short.